 Each generation exhibited a MAJOR jump in potency: P.50 was rather mellow, P.75 has a well-balanced body/mind high with a citrus flavor, Cinderella 88 is cerebral and paralyzing with a tropical fruit flavor, and Cinderella 99 is of course renowned for the fruity flavor and speedy, scary high inherited from Princess.

 This project clearly became a huge success.
-The strain has been embraced by the cannabis growing community.
+The strain has been embraced by the community.
 The smokers gave rave reviews & the breeders elevated Cinderella 99 to cult status.
 It’s extremely gratifying to me, MrSoul that so many hybrids were created by breeders who recognized C99 as a stable parental stock from which to build or tweak another variety.
 It’s a big compliment to me as the breeder, and a huge testament to the enduring quality of Cinderella 99.